jibini-net/SourceGeneration/README.md

 # SourceGeneration
 Descriptor language transpiler for .NET datalayers and reactive UI

 Several branches exist as submodules of other projects.
-This allows custom language features if a project calls for them, or for translation to languages other than C#.
+This allows custom language features if a project calls for them, or for translation to languages other than C#:
+ - "Rezacht Core" - a port for generating templated HTML on embedded systems in C

 Visit the [wiki](https://github.com/jibini-net/SourceGeneration/wiki) for toolchain setup and basic usage instructions.